hora/objects-in-javascript/README.md

 // What if we wanted to print to the console only the programmers?

-// Algorithm idea:
-//  - declare a result array
-//  - loop through all the strings in eniacDevelopers
-//      - check if the string contains the sub-string '(programmer)'
-//          - if it does, push it to the result array
-//  - print out the contents of the result array
-//

 // This is a difficult problem to solve with an array of strings.
-// Also, what if we wanted to keep track not only of their names and roles, but
-// other information, such as the multiple names the programmers had throughout
-// their lives?
 ```

 ## Enter: Objects